What does FOB mean in the freight industry?

 It is important for shippers to understand FOB designations in damage situations.
 Some receiving docks will refuse delivery of obviously damaged goods, rather than accept with a damage notation for future claim against the carrier.
 However, a shipment designated FOB Origin technically belongs to the buyer/consignee at the time that it is shipped.
 So, the consignee would be refusing delivery of goods it legally owns and bears the risk for.
 The seller has no legal reason to accept those goods back and the return shipment could possibly result in additional damages.

 If all of this seems too confusing to follow, consider allowing Freightquote to handle the placement of your shipment for transport.
-The legal issues raised in FOB designations are old hat to Freightquote’s experienced customer service agents – the right designations (and, on rare occasions, any damage claims) can be managed quickly and efficiently by the Freightquote team.
+The legal issues raised in FOB designations are nothing new to us here at Freightquote.
+By utilizing our easy-to-use self-service tools, you can efficiently manage your shipping strategy, should any issues arise.

 Image Credit: https://www.istockphoto.com/portfolio/DragonImages